-Recently, a colleague asked, “Who has most influenced your thinking and practice as an Organization Development consultant?”
-One of my chief influences was my mom.
+Recently, a colleague asked, “Who has most influenced your thinking and practice as an Organizational Development consultant?”
+One of my chief influences was my Mom.

 She would say “You make your bed, you lie in it” to make sure we understood that our conduct had consequences.
 So we had better think before choosing a course of action.

 In my work as an Organization Development consultant, I have been a gatherer of good principles.
 I have been coaching leaders and teams to become more effective, and facilitating my clients through transitions.